Ask A Farmer

 Curious about where your food comes from?
 How are farmers innovating American agriculture today?
 Ask a Farmer is a public program at the museum where we video chat with farmers from their homes and fields across the country.
 Join us to hear directly from farmers about the motivations and challenges of their work.
 This program relates to agricultural artifacts and stories in the museum's exhibition American Enterprise on the first floor of the museum.

-Ask A Farmer programs are held at 2:00 pm on the Wallace H. Coulter Performance Plaza on the first floor of the museum.
+Ask A Farmer programs are held on the Wallace H. Coulter Performance Plaza on the first floor of the museum.
 See below for our upcoming programs and we look forward to seeing you there.

 - Dr. Scott Barao, Hedgeapple Farms • Buckeyestown, MD